zac-heisey/murray-lampert/_posts/2017-12-20-12-ways-to-lower-your-energy-bill-this-winter.md

 #### 10. Reverse House Fans

 Believe it or not, the direction the [ceiling fan](https://murraylampert.com/save-on-your-energy-cost-with-ceiling-fans/) spins can affect the temperature of the room.
 In the winter the fan should be set to turn counter-clockwise to push the warm air from the ceiling down.
 In the summer, set the fan to a clockwise direction.
+If used properly, you can realize **up to 45% energy savings** by installing ceiling fans in your home.
+Many homeowners are unaware of how practical and affordable ceiling fans can be.

 #### 11. Maintain Your Utilities